matfantinel/moneta/README.md

 Moneta is a handy applet that stays on your desktop and updates the exchange rate of currencies of your choice.
 It is a fork from the app [Coin](https://github.com/lainsce/coin/) by @lainsce, just adapted to handle real-world currencies instead of virtual ones.

-Most of the code, design and icon is copied/based on his.
+Most of the code and design is copied/based on his.
 So if you like this, consider sponsoring him on GitHub!

 ## Built for elementary OS